sillsdev/ptx2pdf/docs/documentation/snippets.md

 # Snippets

-This file contains a structured list of snippets.
-Destinations are marked with different kinds of fences.
-Thus snippets to go into the .tex or ptxprint-mods.tex are fenced with `tex`.
-Items for PrintDraftChanges are marked by `perl` (Ideally `regex` but syntax highlighting works so much better with a recognised language).
+This file contains a structured list of snippets which can be copied and pasted into the appropriate settings files.
+There are 3 sections:

+* RegEx snippets
+* TeX snippets
+* Pythin scripts

 Each snippet has a second level title, a description, the code and then marked with a 3rd level is a section called `Implementation` that describes how the snippet works, rather than how to use it.

 Snippets with an initial 'Technique:' in the name are not true snippets, but are